confrm/confrm.github.io/_posts/2021-01-27-USB-switch-design.md

 ---
-title: A USB Switch
+title: USB Switch Design
-tags: IOT, esp9266
+tags: IOT, esp8266, usb_switch
 ---

 Lockdown #3 and effective childcare have resulted in a little gizmo being designed.
 Introducing the yet to be named usb switchy thing: